audible-sound/vue-client-template/README.md

-# vue-client-template
+# Vue 3 + Vite Template

-This is a base template to create a SPA using Vue3+Vite
+This is a template for an Single Page Application in VueJs

+Tech Stack:
+- Vue3
+- Vue Router
+- Pinia
+- Tailwind